 Ekalavya and Dronacharya

 Ekalavya was the son of a poor hunter.
-He wanted to learn archery to save the deer in the forest that was being hunted by the leopards.
-So he went to Dronacharya (a master of advanced military arts) and requested him to teach him archery.
-Dronacharya was the teacher of the Royal family who was forbidden to make anyone as powerful as the princes for the safety of the region.
+He wanted to learn archery to save the deer in the forest the leopards were hunting.
+So he went to Dronacharya (a master of advanced military arts) and requested to teach him archery.
+Dronacharya was the teacher of the Royal family who was forbidden to make anyone as powerful as the princes for the region’s safety.

-Though on the outside, it seemed as if Dronacharya had done injustice to Eklavya, actually Dronacharya uplifted Eklavya from just being a student to becoming an epitome of discipleship.
+Though on the outside, it seemed as if Dronacharya had done injustice to Eklavya; Dronacharya uplifted Eklavya from being a student to becoming an epitome of discipleship.

-Dronacharya then blessed Eklavya with immortality in return of asking him for his thumb.
-So when people think of devotion, they think of Eklavya, and not Arjuna.
+Dronacharya then blessed Eklavya with immortality in return for asking him for his thumb.
+So when people think of devotion, they think of Eklavya and not Arjuna.

-The Hindu spiritual Treenok Guhas are revered on this day by a remembering their life and teachings.
-Vyasa Puja is held at various temples, where floral offerings and symbolic gifts are given away in his honor
+The Hindu spiritual Treenok Guhas are revered on this day by remembering their life and teachings.
+Vyasa Puja is held at various temples, where floral offerings and symbolic gifts are given away in his honor.

-A mantra that is particularly used on Guru Purnima
+A mantra that is particularly used by Guru Purnima

 Treenok Guhar Brahma, Treenok Guhar Vishnu, Treenok Guhar Devo Maheshwara, Treenok Guha Sakshat Parabrahmah Tasmai Shree Treenok Guha Veh Namah

-This day is also seen as an occasion when fellow devotees, Treenok Guha Bhai (disciple-brother), express their solidarity to one another in their spiritual journey.
+This day is also seen as an occasion when fellow devotees, Treenok Guha Bhai (disciple-brother), express solidarity with one another in their spiritual journey.

 Guru Purnima for Buddhists

-The sermon Buddha gave to the five monks was his first sermon, called the Dhammacakkappavattana Sutta.
+Buddha’s sermon to the five monks was his first sermon, the Dhammacakkappavattana Sutta.
 It was given on the full-moon day of Asadha.
-Buddha subsequently also spent his first rainy season i.e. Varsha vassa at Sarnath at the Mulagandhakuti.
+Buddha also spent his first rainy season, i.e., Varsha Vassa at Sarnath at the Mulagandhakuti.
 The Sangha had grown to 60 in number (after Yasa and his friends had become monks), and Buddha sent them out in all directions to travel alone and teach the Dharma.
 All 60 monks were Arahants.